French cruiser Suffren: Postwar service

 Suffren arrived at Saigon on 19 October with 440 military personnel.
 After disembarking her passengers she embarked personnel who had been in Indochina since before the war.
 She departed on 27 October for France.
 She arrived at Toulon on 21 November.
 She again departed Toulon on 9 February 1946 for French Indochina arriving at Saigon on 25 February.
 On 20 March she sailed for Ha Long Bay and was present for a naval review on the 24th.
 She spent her time between Saigon and Ha Long Bay with visits to Shanghai, Hong Kong and Chinwangtao to repatriate troops left in China.
 She was wrongly alleged to have participated in the shelling of the Vietnamese port of Haiphong on 23 November 1946, an event that caused over six thousand casualties and contributed to the start of the First Indochina War; three avisos were the actual perpetrators.
 She finally departed Saigon on 18 February arriving at Toulon on 24 March 1947.

 On 1 October 1947, she was placed in reserve.
 She was moored at Angle Robert and used as a training hulk for the gunnery school.
 In 1961 she became the training hulk for the sonar school.

 On 1 January 1963 she was renamed Océan to release her name for a guided missile frigate under construction at Lorient.
 She was stricken on 24 March 1972 and finally put up for sale on 5 November 1975.
-She left Toulon for the final time in tow for Valencia, Italy to be scrapped on 22 February 1976.
+She left Toulon for the final time in tow for Valencia, Spain to be scrapped on 22 February 1976.